jupyter/enhancement-proposals/62-cell-id/cell-id.md

 #### Option C: Join human-readable strings from a corpus randomly

 One frequently used pattern for generating human recognizable ids is to combine common words together instead of arbitrarily random bits.
 Things like `danger-noodle` is a lot easier to remember or reference for a person than `ZGFuZ2VyLW5vb2RsZQ==`.
 Below would be how this is achieved, though it requires a set of names to use in id generation.
-There's dependencies in Python, as well as corpus csv files, for this that make it convienent but it would have to add to the install depenencies.
+There are dependencies in Python, as well as corpus csv files, for this that make it convenient but it would have to add to the install dependencies.

 ```python
 def get_cell_id(num_words=2):